laucheukhim/instano/README.md

     	reenabledCallback:function(){}
     	})

 This tells instano.js to run a function when JavaScript is reenabled.

+    instano({
+        disabledCallback:function(){},
+        [disabledCallbackDelay: <setTimeout or setInterval>,]
+        [disabledCallbackDuration: <duration in miliseconds>,]
+        reenabledCallback:function(){}
+        })

+Hackers' edition (instano.hack.js): This tells instano.hack.js to run a function when JavaScript is disabled and/or reenabled.
+The disabled callback function runs immediately after JavaScript is disabled.
+You can also run it after a delay or set it to run in repeating intervals by passing relevant parameters to disabledCallbackDelay and disabledCallbackDuration.